bosbec/mobileresponseDocs/services/checkinDoc.md

 * In order to perform any of the steps for this incident type, the requester needs to be represented by a unit in the management group.
 * Connection to a unit is currently done through phone number, so units need to have that set.
-* When using the service in admin, the requester is automatically set to the logged in administrator, so make sure that there is a unit in the management group that has the same phone number as the administrator.
+* When using the service in admin - which is the only option for now - the requester is automatically set to the logged in administrator, so make sure that there is a unit in the management group that has the same phone number as the administrator.
+If not, nothing will be allowed.